basf/mamba-tabular/README.md

 <h3> Data Type Detection and Transformation </h3>

-- **Ordinal & One-Hot Encoding**: Automatically transforms categorical data into numerical formats.
+- **Ordinal & One-Hot Encoding**: Automatically transforms categorical data into numerical formats using continuous ordinal encoding or one-hot encoding.
+Includes options for transforming outputs to `float` for compatibility with downstream models.
-- **Binning**: Discretizes numerical features; can use decision trees for optimal binning.
+- **Binning**: Discretizes numerical features into bins, with support for both fixed binning strategies and optimal binning derived from decision tree models.
-- **Normalization & Standardization**: Scales numerical data appropriately.
+- **MinMax**: Scales numerical data to a specific range, such as [-1, 1], using Min-Max scaling or similar techniques.
+- **Standardization**: Centers and scales numerical features to have a mean of zero and unit variance for better compatibility with certain models.
+- **Quantile Transformations**: Normalizes numerical data to follow a uniform or normal distribution, handling distributional shifts effectively.
+- **Spline Transformations**: Captures nonlinearity in numerical features using spline-based transformations, ideal for complex relationships.
-- **Piecewise Linear Encodings (PLE)**: Encodes periodicity in numerical data.
+- **Piecewise Linear Encodings (PLE)**: Captures complex numerical patterns by applying piecewise linear encoding, suitable for data with periodic or nonlinear structures.
-- **Quantile & Spline Transformations**: Applies advanced transformations to handle nonlinearity and distributional shifts.
-- **Polynomial Features**: Generates polynomial and interaction terms to capture complex relationships.
+- **Polynomial Features**: Automatically generates polynomial and interaction terms for numerical features, enhancing the ability to capture higher-order relationships.
+- **Box-Cox & Yeo-Johnson Transformations**: Performs power transformations to stabilize variance and normalize distributions.
+- **Custom Binning**: Enables user-defined bin edges for precise discretization of numerical data.

 <h2> Fit a Model </h2>